What is a Webstile?

 Webstiles tell the mood of the website, by defining typography, colors, layout and buttons.
 They help communication between the designer and the client, and are a step before full-fledged mockups, but one step after wireframes.

-Feel free to download webstiles' template, and mess around!
+Feel free to check out the demo, download webstiles’ template, and mess around!

 Like it?
 Tweet it!